openzim/mwoffliner/README.md

 * Wikitext is the name of the markup language that MediaWiki uses.
 * MediaWiki includes a parser for WikiText into HTML, and this parser creates the HTML pages displayed in your browser.
-* There is another WikiText parser, called Parsoid, implemented in Javascript/NodeJS.
-MWoffliner uses Parsoid.
-* Parsoid is planned to eventually become the main parser for MediaWiki.
-* MWoffliner calls Parsoid and then post-processes the results for offline format.

 ### GNU/Linux - Debian based distributions